melissawm/scientific-python-translations.github.io/content/docs.md

 ### Missing translations

-For items such as news items and release announcements, translations may not always be up to date.
-In this case, your project can decide what to do with these items (for example, keep them in english or hide them from the deployed site.)
+Translations may not always be up to date for items such as news items and release announcements.
+In this case, your project can decide what to do with these items (for example, keep them in English or hide them from the deployed site.)